neural-data-science/NESC_3505/syllabus.md

 - Perform basic signal processing on data, such as filtering in temporal and spatial dimensions
 - Build and run data processing pipelines on various types of neuroscientific data, including single unit recordings, time series, and 2D/3D/4D images
 - Understand basic concepts and common tools used in machine learning, including deep neural networks
-- Extend your Python skills using online resources
+- Extend your skills using online resources

 ## Soft Skills
-- demonstrate a professional work ethic
+- Demonstrate a professional work ethic
-- be effective and productive in a remote working environment
+- Be effective and productive in a remote working environment
-- work collaboratively, effectively, and productively in a distributed team
+- Work collaboratively, effectively, and productively in a distributed team
-- manage projects: manage time and human resources effectively to achieve specific objectives on a stated timeline
+- Manage projects: manage time and human resources effectively to achieve specific objectives on a stated timeline
-- peer-review the work of other team members
+- Peer-review the work of other team members
-- teach others skills and solutions you discover, and communicate your approach to discovering these
+- Teach others skills and solutions you discover, and communicate your approach to discovering these
-- articulate your strengths and weaknesses as a data scientist working in a team, and identify ways to improve your abilities
+- Articulate your strengths and weaknesses as a data scientist working in a team, and identify ways to improve your abilities
-- demonstrate skills you have developed using a portfolio of work, to potential supervisors/employers
+- Demonstrate skills you have developed using a portfolio of work, to potential supervisors/employers
-- use, and communicate the value of, open and reproducible code and data
+- Use, and communicate the value of, open and reproducible code and data

-# Class Format and Schedule
+# Class Format
 This class consists of the following components:
 - Online lectures, lessons, and tutorials
 - Scheduled class time to work on assignments and get guidance from the teaching team

+The "home base" for this class will be a Microsoft Teams site hosted through Dalhousie University.
+Registered students will receive an invitation to this site via email.
+The Teams site will contain links to all course materials, as well as hosting text messaging and video/audio chat meetings.

 ## Online Lectures and Tutorials
-This course employs a “flipped classroom” model, and is designed to be offered in an online format.
+This course employs a “flipped classroom” model.
 Lectures and tutorials are pre-recorded and available online for viewing at any time.
-Many of these lessons involve quizzes and coding activities.
-You are expected to complete assigned lessons prior to scheduled class times. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 16 h/week for a 7-week condensed summer version of the course, or 8 h/week for the regular term version.** This is in addition to 2-3 h/week of class time.
+Many of these lessons involve quizzes and coding activities. **This course requires that you put in significant hours per week outside of class: at the outset, you should budget 16 h/week for a 7-week condensed summer version of the course, or 8 h/week for the regular term version.** This is in addition to 2 h/week of class time.

 ## Scheduled Class Time
-Scheduled class times are devoted to working on assignments and projects, with the teaching team available for discussion and guidance.
-Students will be encouraged to present short tutorials explaining how they approached and solved different problems.
-In online delivery, these are held as group video sessions, with screen sharing.
-Classes involve assignments that build on the online lessons, so students who have not completed the online lessons prior to class time will not get much benefit from the class time.
-Participation in the scheduled classes is not mandatory, but strongly recommended. **Scheduled class times are the only times when the teaching team is available for live consultation on course work**.
-Questions submitted outside of class time may be addressed by the teaching team during class time.
+**Participation in live classes is entirely optional**.
+We recognize that online delivery presents opportunities and challenges around scheduling.
+However, class times are the primary time when the teaching team are available for consultation.
+You may post questions on the class Teams site outside of class times, but there is no guaranteed response time prior to the next class (we will do what we can, but have many demands on our time).

+The timing of class meetings will be determined in consultation with registered students.
+We will aim to be as inclusive as possible in scheduling class times.

+Scheduled class times consist of check-ins and demos. **Check-ins** are times when the teaching team is available for live discussion and guidance, via video chat and/or instant messaging. **Demos** are times when the class meets to view and discuss [demos](#demos) produced by students.

+## Getting Help
+One of the course learning objectives is "Extend your skills using online resources".
+You are encouraged and supported in taking a "lifelong learning" approach to solving problems in this course.
+Many of the evaluations expect you to engage in this; you will not find all the answers in the textbook.

+That said, learning can sometimes go a lot faster when you ask questions.
+We encourage you to ask questions of your peers in the class, and of the teaching team — in that order.
+Peer teaching is built into the class through collaboration tools, demos, and team projects.
+This is the way real, functional teams operate — supporting each other to achieve more.

+The course Teams site is where you should direct all your questions (after making your own attempts to research and solve your problem).
+This can include posting questions in the messaging forums, or joining live class times to ask questions.
+Please do not email the teaching team with questions about the class — use the Teams site.
+Do feel free to email the instructor if you have personal topics that you need to discuss privately.

 # Course Materials
-All necessary materials will be provided online, either on or through Brightspace. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
+All necessary materials will be provided online, through the course Teams site. **You must have access to a computer** running a recent version of the Mac, Windows, Chrome, or Linux operating systems.
 It is not possible to complete the course using only a mobile device (phone, tablet/iPad). **You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
 Provisions will be made if students cannot participate in live audio/video sessions due to internet constraints; please contact the instructor to discuss if this is an issue for you.

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
 No textbook is required.
 This course will rely on *Open Educational Resources* — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.